pravega/bookkeeper-operator/doc/rollback-cluster.md

 1. A Rollback to only the last stable cluster version is supported at this point.
 2. Changing the cluster spec version to the previous cluster version, when cluster is not in `UpgradeFailed` state, will not trigger a rollback.

-## Rollback via Helm
+## Rollback via Helm (Experimental)

 The following command prints the historical revisions of a particular helm release
 ```
-$ helm history <release-name>
+$ helm history [BOOKKEEPER_RELEASE_NAME]
 ```

 Rollback can be triggered via helm using the following command
 ```
-$ helm rollback <cluster release name> <revision number>
+$ helm rollback [BOOKKEEPER_RELEASE_NAME] [REVISION_NUMBER] --wait --timeout 600s
 ```
-Rollback will be successfully triggered only if the previous revision number is provided.
+Rollback will be successfully triggered only if a [REVISION_NUMBER] corresponding to the last stable cluster version is provided.
+>Note: Helm rollbacks are still an experimental feature and are not encouraged.
+We strongly recommend using manual rollbacks.

 ## Rollback Implementation